hojungyun/training-cqrs/README.md

 # Overview

-This repository contains a simple and illustrative codebase showcasing the implementation of Command Query Responsibility Segregation (CQRS) with Event Sourcing.
+A simple codebase illustrating the concept of CQRS and Event Sourcing.

 # Getting Started